 What to look for at fast food restaurants

 Have you ever been in a pinch and needed a quick meal from a fast food restaurant?
-Many fast food chains have improved their nutrition choices in recent years, making good-for-you choices easy.
-By introducing more veggie-filled meals like salads and bowls, these restaurants have expanded beyond the typical cheeseburger-and-fries fare.
+Many fast food chains have improved their nutrition choices in recent years!
+By introducing more vegetable-filled meals like salads and bowls, these restaurants have expanded beyond the typical cheeseburger-and-fries menu.

 nutritious gas station snacks

 When you're on the road for a long period of time, odds are you're going to get hungry at some point.
-But the further you drive, the fewer eating options you'll notice you have, and when your stomach does start to growl, the nearest gas station may be your only option.
+When your stomach does start to growl, the nearest gas station may be your only option.

 Grocery Store List